 The STCA publishes the names of all STCA member Scotties that achieve their CHIC status in The Bagpiper on a quarterly basis.
 Also, many Scotties with CHIC certification are indicated as such on the STCA pedigree database, where the CHIC number is an active link that will take you directly to that individual dog’s CHIC page.

-For more information, go to the following article about the CHIC Registry.
+For more detailed information, go to the following article about the OFA/CHIC Registry for Scotties.

 For further questions about CHIC and information on the HTF’s sale of DNA tests at National Specialties, contact the STCA’s CHIC Liaison, Helen Prince at email@example.com.